ooni/probe-cli/docs/design/dd-003-step-by-step.md

 ```

 Now, if we do that in a single experiment, this code does not feel
-terrible at all.
-My main concern is about the amount of similar code
+terrible.
+My main concern is the amount of similar code
-that we'll need to write and what we'll need to do should we discover
+we'll need to write and what we'll need to do should we discover
 that we need to perform some sort of refactoring that includes changing
 the code.
 (How likely is this refactoring if we use basic primitives, though?)

 #### Notes on spreading complexity

 Please see Arturo's comments in his 2022-06-09
 review.
-The gist of these comments is that we would like to have more
+The gist of these comments is that we would like more
 complexity in experiments than in the support library.
 This seems like a
 scalability argument.
 If all experiments extensively use the same
 support library, then this library will feel the pressure of all the
 needs of all experiments.
+Conversely, the pressure is much lower
-Conversely, if experiments are written in
+if experiments are written in
-terms of basic primitives, plus a set of really common, useful
+terms of basic primitives plus a set of support
-functions, the pressure is much lower.
+functions.
 Hence, my time would be spent
-more on improving experiments than in polishing and improving the
+more on improving experiments than polishing and enhancing the
 support library.

 Additionally, Arturo argues that we should strive to keep the
 implementation of experiments (including the implementation of the
-primitives they use) as constant in time as possible, to ensure that we
+primitives they use) as constant in time as possible to ensure that we
 can always keep comparing our results.
 By
-spreading complexity we reduce the risk that a well-meaning refactoring
+spreading complexity, we reduce the risk that a well-meaning refactoring
 in a support library has side effects for an experiment.

-A few additional points in favor of the step-by-step approach is that in
+A few additional points in favor of the step-by-step approach are
-doing so we make it easier for people to inspect and understand the
+that we make it easier for people to inspect and understand the
 logic of a specific OONI Probe test implementation without having to
 learn the OONI test writing framework.
 This is helpful to data analysts
-that are looking at the data and need some additional information beyond
+looking at the data and needing additional information beyond
 what is already documented in ooni/spec.
-Ultimately the code is the
+Ultimately, the code is the
-source of truth and as such we should make it as easy to inspect as
+source of truth; as such, we should make it as easy to inspect as
 possible.

 Another aspect worth considering is that some tests might have specific
 needs that go beyond what we have thought to provide in the high level
-trace based or decorator based APIs.
-For example I may want to have a
+trace-based or decorator-based APIs.
+For example, I may want to have a
 test where I want to do HTTP, but the IP I use doesn't come from the DNS
 resolver, but it comes from some other source.
 I think it's going to be
 more explicit and natural to implement this with the base golang